valtix-security/terraform-gcp-setup/README.md

 # terraform-gcp-setup
-Create Service Accounts, enable API Services and prepare your GCP account to enable Valtix Controller access your account and deploy Valtix Security Gateways.
-The repo provides a full working example.
-You can clone this and use this as a module from your other terraform scripts.
+Create Service Accounts, enable API Services and prepare your GCP Project to enable Valtix Controller access your Project and deploy Valtix Security Gateways.

 # Requirements
-1. Enable terraform to access your GCP account.
-Check here for the options https://registry.terraform.io/providers/hashicorp/google/latest/docs (Quick Summary: `gcloud auth application-default login` or if you intend to use a Service Account to run terraform, then create a key for the service account and provide the downloaded file as the value of the `gcp_credentials_file` )
+1. Enable terraform to access your GCP Project.
+Check here for the options https://registry.terraform.io/providers/hashicorp/google/latest/docs (Quick Summary: `gcloud auth application-default login` or if you intend to use a Service Account to run terraform, then create a key for the service account and provide the downloaded file as the value of the `gcp_credentials_file`, described below)
 1. Permissions/Roles required for the user that runs this terraform:
-    * Logging Admin - roles/loggingg.admin
+    * Logging Admin - roles/logging.admin
     * Pub/Sub Admin - roles/pubsub.admin
     * Security Admin - roles/iam.securityAdmin
     * Service Account Admin - roles/iam.serviceAccountAdmin